 - Before you go to sleep, be sure your fireplace fire is cold.
 Never close the damper with hot ashes in the fireplace; the fire will heat up again and toxic carbon monoxide can spread into the house.

 - Synthetic logs are increasingly popular, because they are so easy to use.
 Follow the directions on the package.
 Never break a synthetic log apart to quicken the fire or use more than one log at a time.
 This could release dangerous levels of carbon monoxide.

 Of course, you also need to make sure your furnace is in good working condition.
 Have it inspected regularly, and leave repairs to professionals.

-For more information about home fire safety, call the Baltimore County Fire Department's Office of Fire and Life Safety, 410-887-4876.
+For more information about home fire safety, call the Baltimore County Fire Department's Fire Marshal's Office, 410-887-4880.
 Or, visit National Fire Protection Association's Home Holiday Safety page.